Skip to content

 sudo netplan apply

-Cerver CLI and desktop images are using Network Manager.
-You can use the same methods as for minimal images.
+Server CLI and desktop images are using the Network-Manager backend.
+You can use similar methods for configuring your network as with the networkd backend used on minimal images.

 network: